Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: Conclusions -- Towards the Detection of a Galactic Supernovae

 Modern supernova simulations thus predict a broad range of signal features that can reveal the inner workings of exploding massive stars qualitatively and quantitatively.
 Some of these features are expected to be generic, while others would reveal unknown physics or exotic progenitor and explosion scenarios.

 In the event of a Galactic supernova, the challenge will be to actually detect these features and extract as much information from them as possible.
 Much progress has been made on this data analysis problem as well, both with regard to the classification of signal features and different supernova explosion scenarios \citep{logue_12,roma_19,powell_24,richardson_24} and with regard to quantitative parameter estimation \citep{astone_18,bizouard_21,powell_22,afle_23,murphy_24,sasaoka_24}.
+The mere detection of explosions will be a smaller challenge.
+With current instruments, a Galactic event will likely be observable out to distances of a few kpc, with larger detection horizons for very energetic explosions \citep{powell_19,powell_20,mezzacappa_23,powell_23,szczepanczyk_24,choi_24}.
+Detection ranges will increase by about an order of magnitude with third-generation instruments, typically encompassing the entire Milky Way and its satellites.
+For magnetorotational explosions, detections beyond $1\,\mathrm{Mpc}$ may become possible \citep{powell_23}.
+The neutrino memory signal may also be detectable to such large distances both in ground-based and space-based deci-Hertz detectors \citep{choi_24}, though the detection of a memory signal involves subtleties due to its non-oscillatory character \citep{richardson_22}.
+For quantitative parameter inference or classification of different explosion mechanisms, the supernova typically needs to occur closer than the horizon distance by a factor of a few.
+In this case, it becomes possible to constrain, e.g., the peak frequency, duration and slope of the high-frequency signal, or the frequency of the SASI signal \citep{powell_22,murphy_24,powell_25,sierra_26}.
+Hence, such measurements will be comfortably feasible with third-generation instruments for most Galactic events, though a very nearby supernova would be required with current instruments.
+In the case of rapid rotation, a measurement of the core angular momentum would already be possible at distances of several kpc with current detectors \citep{abdikamalov_14}.
 We refer to the contribution by M.~Zanolin in this volume for details on the problem of signal detection and analysis.

 This progress should not obscure the formidable effort that is required to prepare for a Galactic supernova.
 Such an event will arguably be the biggest breakthrough in multi-messenger astronomy as yet, but the very combination of many messengers and potentially ``messy'' signals prone to model-dependent interpretation requires a transformative approach to maximize the potential for scientific discovery.